cwrc/NERVE/README.md

 a configuration file.
 Note you need to specify either NER or LINK or both (order does not matter), otherwise no action will be taken.
 The output will go to stdout.

+## Building the Apache Tomcat Web App (outside Docker as of 2019-11-14)
+* See `Dockerfile` for details
+* Build jar file as above; `mvn install` will make jar available as a local maven dependency
+* `cd Service; mvn package war:war` to create the war file for Apache Tomcat

 ## Building the Apache Tomcat Web App (within a Docker Compose environment)

 The basic usage to build a test environment